corsairmarks/planetary_modifier_enhancements/README.md

 1. The C.A.R.E Interactive Interface is an economic optimization engine, so I wanted it to give a bonus to trade value
 2. The Extensive Moon System modifier adds mining districts and output... to gas giants which can't be colonized, so I changed it to give a bonus to mining stations (but not research stations) that also applies to any unhabitable moons, and moved the bonus mineral jobs production and mining districts onto any/all habitable moons
+3. The Resource Consolidation origin goes through all the trouble of shrinking gas giants and converting them to molten worlds tagged with "Chthonian Planet" but then a game start clears all modifiers, so I wanted to stop blanket deleting planetary modifiers in starting systems

 # Compatibility